hstha/web-development-scratch/module-3/design.md

 7. Experiment with changing shadows on mouse interaction (`like click and hover`)
 8. Experiment with colored shadows to added glows in the element

+#### **Border Radius**

+`Use Border Radius Well`

+1. Use border-radius to `increase the playfulness` and fun of the design, to make it `less serious`
+2. Typefaces have a certain roundness: make sure that border-radius `matches that roundness`.
+3. Use border-radius on `buttons, images, around icons, standout sections` and `other elements`.

 ### Website Personalities

 1. **Serious/Elegant**: For luxury and elegance, based on thin serif typefaces, golden or pastel colors, and big high-quality images.